Healthy College Eating Tips

 - Enjoy your food and have a healthy relationship with food.

-- Eat breakfast every day - Include protein such as eggs, nuts, peanut butter or Greek yogurt.
+- Eat breakfast every day - Eat within one hour of waking and include protein such as eggs, nuts, peanut butter or Greek yogurt.

 - Eat at regular time intervals - preferably every 3-4 hours.
-Hunger builds when you go too long without eating which can lead to over-eating
+Hunger builds when you go too long without eating which can lead to over-eating.
+If you eat an evening snack, have it midway between dinner and bedtime.

 - Eat to be "smart" - Include foods that contain iron, B vitamins and Vitamin C. Try lean red meat, spinach, whole grain breads and cereal, eggs, nuts, oranges, apples and carrots.